 You bought multiple app licenses, what's next?

 After you have completed your purchase, you will receive an email from email@example.com that will invite you to log in to the Account Manager.
-The Account Manager is where you will assign CoPilot and MileOn licenses to your assets*, and re-distribute those licenses as your devices or your staffing change over time. (*Assets are usually company-owned devices.
-However, the Account Manager can be used to provide CoPilot directly to drivers for use on their personal devices.)
+The Account Manager is where you will assign your CoPilot and MileOn licenses to assets, and re-distribute those licenses as your devices or your staffing change over time.

-Once you’re logged in to the Account Manager, you’re ready to start adding users—the first step in getting the apps installed on your devices.
+Once you’re logged in to the Account Manager, you’re ready to start adding assets—the first step in getting the apps installed on your devices.

-Users can be entered into the Account Manager one at a time or downloaded "in bulk" via a .csv file from a spreadsheet program.
-The process takes two steps: You add information about an asset, and then you either:
+Assets can be entered into the Account Manager one at a time or downloaded "in bulk" via a .csv file from a spreadsheet program.
+Read more about Adding Assets.
+Next:

-Trimble MAPS offers web tools that can enhance CoPilot by making sure your fleet is operating with consistent vehicle settings for routing, as well as custom location content.
+Trimble MAPS offers web tools that enhance CoPilot by making sure your fleet is operating with consistent vehicle settings for routing, as well as custom location content.
+(Otherwise, settings need to be entered individually on each device running CoPilot.)
 You will be notified at the time of your CoPilot license purchases if you have access to these optional tools.
-These tools can be accessed with the same login information you use with the Account Manager.
+They can be accessed with the same login information you use with the Account Manager.

 - FleetPortal: FleetPortal allows you to remotely create CoPilot vehicle settings, such as Vehicle Routing Profiles, and then assign those settings to specific groups of vehicles.
 FleetPortal data is generally maintained by a fleet administrator.